Help Center/ Distributed Database Middleware/ User Guide/ Permissions Management/ Creating a User and Granting Permissions

 • Create IAM users for employees based on the organizational structure of your enterprise.
 Each IAM user has their own security credentials for accessing DDM resources.

-• Grant users only the permissions required to perform a specific task.
+• Grant users only the permissions required to perform a given task based on their job responsibilities.

-• Entrust an account or cloud service to perform professional and efficient O&M on your DDM resources.
+• Entrust a Huawei Cloud account or cloud service to perform professional and efficient O&M on your DDM resources.

-This section describes the procedure for granting permissions.
+This section describes the procedure for granting user permissions.
+Figure 1 shows the process flow.

 Prerequisites